Intrepidd/working_hours/README.md

 WorkingHours::Config.holidays = [Date.new(2014, 12, 31)]
 ```

 > Once the config has been set, internal objects are frozen and you **can't** modify them (ex: `holidays << Date.today`).
-This is because the configuration is precompiled to a computing friendly form and changes would not be taken into account.
-To change the config you **must use** one of the 3 setters shown above.
+This is because the configuration is compiled into a calculation friendly form and these changes would not be taken into account.
+To alter the config you **must use** one of the 3 setters shown above.

 ## No core extensions / monkey patching